PatrickTangwen/cse15l-lab-reports4/index.md

 **8. Commit and push the resulting change to your Github account**<br>
 <img width="515" alt="image" src="https://user-images.githubusercontent.com/102566928/221338406-c47be89f-1468-4ea9-8a0e-6285054f6d13.png">
 <img width="727" alt="image" src="https://user-images.githubusercontent.com/102566928/221338422-1e2c5ce4-360e-42bf-804a-7c31921b6486.png"><br>
-`git add` will add the my changes to an existing file (ListExample) to the set of changes to be committed.<br>
+`git add` will add my changes to an existing file (ListExample) to the set of changes to be committed.<br>
 `git commit -m` will commit my changes to the file with the user's message. <br>
 `git push` will upload my local repository content to the github remote repository.